KitchiHerbst/Progressive_Overload/OURREADME.md

 <!-- Stretch goals -->

-user is able to update workouttypes and lifts user is able to set goals share progress with another user get recommended weight for a lift user is able to set a start time and end time
+user is able to update workouttypes and lifts user is able to set goals share progress with another user get recommended weight for a lift maybe use a random number user is able to set a start time and end time